 Co-Investigator

-Dr. Olivia Choy is a criminologist and an Assistant Professor in Psychology at Nanyang Technological University (NTU), Singapore.
+Dr. Olivia Choy is an Associate Professor of Psychology at Nanyang Technological University, Singapore.
 Her research focuses on the etiology of criminal and antisocial behavior, as well as interventions to reduce such behaviors in adults and in children.
 Specifically, she examines biological factors together with psychological and social environmental ones to gain a more complete understanding of criminal behavior.
 She has authored publications on crime, delinquency, aggression, antisocial personality disorder, conduct disorder, and psychopathy.

 Edson C. Tandoc Jr.